-ix.
+ix.viii.
 International Students' Officer

 Lead the development on an engaging, dynamic and rewarding community of international students and represent the needs and interests of international students within the Union.
-Working with the Activities and Engagement Officer to facilitate initiatives to support intercultural engagement across our diverse student communities.
-Working with the Welfare and Community Officer, represent the collective interests of international students to UCL and beyond.
+Working with the Activities &and Engagement Officer to facilitate initiatives to support intercultural engagement across our diverse student communities.
+Working with the Welfare &and Community Officer, represent the collective interests of international students to UCL and beyond.

-x.
-Mature and Part Time Students' Officer
+x.ix.
+Mature & Part Time Students' Officer

-Lead the development of an engaging, dynamic and rewarding community of mature and parttime students and represent their interests and needs to the Union.
+Lead the development of an engaging, dynamic and rewarding community of mature and part-time students and represent their interests and needs to the Union.
 Working with the Welfare and Community Officer, represent these collective interests to UCL and beyond.

-xi.
+xi.x.
 Officer for Students with Caring Responsibilities

 Lead the development of an engaging, dynamic and rewarding community of students with caring responsibilities and represent their interests and needs to the Union.
-Working with the Welfare and Community Officer, represent these collective interests to UCL and beyond.

-xii.
-Research Students' Officer
+Working with the Welfare <a href="Mailto:Amailto:A xii.xi.
+Research Students' Officer xiii.xii.
+Societies Officer xiv.xiii.
+Sports Officer